Radnor and Lee

-Radnor and Lee is American indie folk musical duo consisting of American actor, filmmaker, author, and musician Josh Radnor, and Ben Lee, Australian indie pop musician and actor.
+Radnor and Lee is an American indie folk musical duo consisting of American actor, filmmaker, author, and musician Josh Radnor, and Ben Lee, Australian indie pop musician and actor.
 They released their debut, self-titled record on November 10, 2017.

 History

 Formation

 Radnor is best known for portraying Ted Mosby on the popular Emmy Award-winning CBS sitcom How I Met Your Mother from 2005 to 2014, and writing and directing the 2011 comedy-drama film Happythankyoumoreplease, (which later won a Sundance Film Festival Audience Award) and Liberal Arts.
 Lee began his career as a musician at the age of 14 with the Sydney band Noise Addict, later releasing 11 solo studio albums and collaborating with artists such as Daniel Johnston, Zooey Deschanel, Sean Lennon, and more.

 Radnor and Lee had known each other for "twelve or thirteen years after meeting on the set of How I Met Your Mother" eventually writing songs together.
 "We’d been talking about it, and then two and a half years ago we decided to write a song together and it went really well.
 We decided to write another one, then we said ‘let’s make a record,’ according to Radnor.
 It was their "shared interest in spirituality and philosophy" that inspired them make music together in the first place, with producer Ryan Dilmore referring to the pair as “singer-psalmwriters.”
 The two describe their vision for Radnor and Lee as "trying to write from the perspective of people who've had a little life under their belts... a different level of reflection and wisdom and humility...
 We make music that celebrates the complexity of where we're actually at in our lives."